-The calibrators (C 1 to C 3), the positive (pos.) and negative (neg.) controls, and the patient samples have each been incubated in one well.
-The reliability of the ELISA test can be improved by duplicate determinations for each sample.
+Calibrator (C), positive (pos.) and negative (neg.) control as well as the patient samples have been incubated in one well each.
+The reliability of the ELISA test can be improved by duplicate determinations of each sample.

 The wells can be broken off individually from the strips.
 This makes it possible to adjust the number of test substrates used to the number of samples to be examined and minimises reagent wastage.